donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 Most all the homeless in Los Angeles / Santa Monica, Venice Beach, Victorville, Hesperia, and all over California and our nation did not drop out of the sky.
 99 percent are Black or White.

-They had homes, dogs, cars, friends and a life.
+They had homes, dogs, cats, cars, friends and a life.
 The human trash made there way into there place of work got position over them cut there hours or just belittled them to the point where they quit or could not afford to have a life anymore.

 Soon thereafter it was all hispanic or Indian / Pakistani Chinese or whomever.
 No more white or black people working there.
 The white and black's are now on the streets and wondering why you and our Government through common sense and our Employment laws don't protected them.